Education of Looked After and Previously Looked After Children

 Special Educational Needs and Disability Code of Practice: 0 to 25 years: Statutory Guidance for Organisations who work with and Support Children and Young People with Special Educational Needs and Disabilities (DfE)

 Different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People Remanded to Local Authority or Youth Detention Accommodation.

-Governing bodies of schools and colleges must appoint a Designated Teacher to promote the educational achievement of children who are Looked After and to ensure that this person has appropriate training.
+Governing bodies of schools and colleges must appoint a Designated Teacher to promote the educational achievement of Children in Care and Previously Looked After Children to ensure that this person has appropriate training.

 An up-to-date list of Designated Teachers should be maintained to assist with communications and assist other authorities that have placed children within the authority.

 As leaders responsible for ensuring that the local authority discharges its duty to promote the educational achievement of their Children in Care and Previously Looked After Children, Directors of Children's Services and Lead Members for Children's Services should ensure that: